sighupio/fury-kubernetes-ingress/katalog/nginx-gke/README.md

-# Nginx Ingress Controller for GKE
+# NGINX Ingress Controller for GKE

-Ingress Nginx is an Ingress Controller for [NGINX](https://nginx.org) webserver and reverse proxy, it manages Nginx in a Kubernetes native manner.
+Ingress NGINX is an Ingress Controller for [NGINX](https://nginx.org) webserver and reverse proxy, it manages NGINX in a Kubernetes native manner.
 This package deploys Ingress Controller for GKE.

 ## Requirements